 Welfare is important for all students no matter where they study.
 At Caius we have our own Health Centre within the College, run by our College Nurse, and a dedicated Mental Heath and Wellbeing Advisor.
 Our JCR (the student union in College, also know as the GCSU) runs a successful "College parent" system ensuring each fresher is linked up with two second-years for advice and support.
 We take this seriously - you'll end up with College brothers, sisters and grandparents, all looking out for each other.
 Designated tutors provide academic and pastoral support, and the University offers a range of other welfare services.

 If you'd like to find out more about us, take a look through this website and the JCR site or - even better - come and see us!
 The University Open Days offer the perfect chance to see all that we offer and ask our students and Fellows your questions.
 Unlike many colleges, we don't ask you to book: just drop in!
 We look forward to meeting you.
-If Open Days seem a long way off, remember you can visit the college virtually through our Virtual Tours, or arrange a visit any time the College is open (check our Visiting Caius page).
+If Open Days seem a long way off, remember you can visit the college virtually through our Interactive Prospectus or Virtual Tours, or arrange a visit any time the College is open (check our Visiting Caius page).

 You can also get a student's-eye view of Caius via our Alternative Prospectus, produced entirely by our students.
 You'll find Q&As with current students in every subject, which gives you first-hand information on what it's like to study at Caius.